ahmtcnn/Python-Cyber/README.md

 # Python-Cyber
-Some Useful Python Codes For Cyber Securtiy
+Some Useful Python Scripts For Cyber Securtiy
 I learned these from - Udemy Zahid Sabih Courses